 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible and to protect their home from Medicaid estate recovery.
 Read more or connect with a Medicaid planner.

 1) Personal Care Services – part of the state Medicaid plan, this program is intended to prevent unnecessary nursing home placements and provides personal care in the homes of eligible applicants.
 Benefits include help with bathing and grooming, dressing and undressing, eating, mobility, shopping for essentials, light housework, and meal preparation.

-2) Hope Waiver – previously called the HCBS Waiver for the Elderly, this waiver is also a nursing home diversion program and provides benefits in one’s home or assisted living facility.
+2) HOPE (Home and Community-Based Options and Person Centered Excellence) Waiver – previously called the HCBS Waiver for the Elderly, this waiver is also a nursing home diversion program and provides benefits in one’s home or an assisted living facility.
 Available benefits may include adult day care, private duty nursing, homemaker services, personal care assistance, home modifications, emergency response systems, and more.

 South Dakota seniors can download an “Application for Long Term Care Related Programs” from this webpage (at the bottom of the page) and return the completed application to their local DSS office.
 Seniors can also call 800-305-3064 to ask that an application be mailed to their home, ask Medicaid related questions, or request assistance with the application process.
 Please note that the application process may vary based on the program in which a senior is applying.
 Presently, seniors cannot apply for Medicaid online in South Dakota.